koyo-nic/grass-course-veroa/slides/06_R_grass/PITCHME.md

 +++

-Run the script from the termnal with:
+Run the script from the terminal with:

 <br>